linea-it/docs/docs/en/processamento/uso/howtouse-HPC.md

 - **To load EUPS:**

 !!! info
-    Currently, EUPS is automatically loaded after the user logs into any machine in the Apollo cluster.
+    Currently, EUPS is automatically loaded after the user logs into any machine in the *Apollo cluster*.

   ```bash
     source /opt/eups/bin/setups.sh